 Wolfgang Stuppy is the Seed Morphologist at Kew’s Millennium Seed Bank based at Wakehurst Place in Sussex.
 At the heart of this large international project, which collects and stores seeds and fruits from all over the world, Dr. Stuppy has found the ideal environment to feed his passion for research into the astonishing diversity of seeds and fruits.
 A specialist in a rarely studied field, Dr. Stuppy teaches seed biology to university students and members of the Millennium Seed Bank Partnership within the UK and overseas.

-Samir Younés is Professor of Architecture at the University of Notre Dame, where he was Director of Graduate Studies and Director of Rome Studies.
-He is author of The True, the Fictive and the Real, Quatremère de Quincy's Historical Dictionary of Architecture, Papadakis, 1997, and his most recent book is The Imperfect City: On Architectural Judgment, Ashgate, 2012.
-He has edited a number of books, including Ara Pacis Controprogetti / Counterprojects, Alinea, 2002; Architects and Mimetic Rivalry, Papadakis, 2012, and The Empire of Non-sense, Papadakis, 2014.
+Samir Younés is a traditional architect, theorist, and educator.
+His writings focus on architectural theory, aesthetics, and the intersecting areas of the philosophy of history, cultural philosophy and politics.
+He is Professor of architecture at the University of Notre Dame where he was Director of the Rome Studies.
+Younés is the author of: The True, the Fictive and the Real, Quatremère de Quincy's Historical Dictionary of Architecture, Papadakis, 1999; The Imperfect City: On Architectural Judgment, Ashgate, 2012, Routledge, 2017.
+He has edited a number of books, including Ara Pacis Controprogetti / Counterprojects, Alinea, Firenze, 2003; Como, La modernità della tradizione, The Modernity of Tradition, Gangemi, Roma, 2004; Barletta, la disfida urbana, Gangemi, Roma, 2005; Architects and Mimetic Rivalry, Papadakis, 2012; The Empire of Non-sense, Papadakis, 2016; and The Intellectual Life of the Architect, Papadakis, 2018.
 Younés’ projects and essays on architecture and aesthetics have appeared in Architectural Design, The Journal of the Royal Institute of Philosophy, The Journal of Urban Design, Archi e Colonne International, Quadri e Sculture, American Arts Quarterly.
-In 1993, Younés designed the monument for the Cornerstone laying ceremony for the Bicentennial of the U.S. Capitol, Washington, D.C.
-One of his most recent architectural projects for the island of Pantelleria was exhibited at the Biennale di Venezia, Autumn, 2006.